DWFU-DTV

 Mac Arthur Highway, Barangay Del Rosario, San Fernando, Pampanga.
 It was formerly on cable channel 8 but later transferred to free TV via Channel 44 with the power of 1000 watts.
-It is currently an affiliate of One Media Network (thus it became One Media-Infomax TV).
+It is currently an affiliate of Golden Nation Network (thus it became GNN-Infomax TV).
 It also served as a community channel for Kapampangans.

 Following the closure of GNN on January 31, 2019, this station retained the GNN brand and its own local programming.
 On June 6, 2019, GNN44 was officially rebranded as One Media TV44 before reverting to GNN.